 - In the event that the legal position changes after a matter has been conclusively completed, the Tax Advisor shall not be under any obligation to alert the client to such change or the resulting implications.

 - The review of the documents and figures provided to the Tax Advisor, in particular the accounts and balance sheet, with regard to accuracy, completeness and conformity with applicable rules shall not form part of the engagement unless otherwise expressly agreed in text form.
 The Tax Advisor will assume that the information provided by the client, in particular the figures, is correct and will use it as a basis for their work.
-To the extent that they detect any evident inaccuracies, the Tax Advisor shall be obliged to point them out.
+To the extent that they detect any evident inaccuracies, the Tax Advisor will point them out to the client.

 2. Duty of confidentiality